The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 The thermosphere (sometimes called the Ionosphere) lies between the mesosphere and exosphere.
 It is only separated from the mesosphere by a thin layer called the mesopause.

-From a human perspective, the thermosphere is quite popular and, as a result, one busy place.
+From a human perspective, the thermosphere is quite popular and, as a result, a busy place.
 It plays home to the International Space Station and approximately 800 active satellites.

-This off-course this does not include the thousands of pieces of garbage in the form of space debris orbiting the earth in the thermosphere.
-(Yep, we are not just filling our planet with garbage, but also the space above us, and a very important part of space).
+This, of course, does not include the thousands of pieces of garbage in the form of space debris orbiting the Earth in the thermosphere.
+(Yep, we are not just filling our planet with garbage, but also the space above us, and a very important part of space.)

 Composition Of The Thermosphere

-The air is extremely thin (with almost a zero amount of air density), and gravity almost non-existent in the mesosphere.
-The properties of air closely resemble that of the vacuum of space as a result.
+The air is extremely thin (with almost a zero amount of air density), and gravity is almost non-existent in the thermosphere.
+The properties of air closely resemble those of the vacuum of space as a result.

-Since space is seen to start at 100 km (62 miles) above the Earth by many definitions, it is not surprising that the thermosphere is seen as part of space in many circles.
+Since space is seen to start at 100 km (62 miles), known as the Kármán line, above the Earth by many definitions, it is not surprising that the thermosphere is seen as part of space in many circles.

 The little air present in the thermosphere mainly consists of helium, atomic nitrogen, and atomic oxygen.